eliranbeatt/AgenticEshet/studio-console/PROCESS_FLOW.md

 Before understanding the tabs, it is crucial to understand how the system "learns" and "remembers".

 ### A. The "Facts Engine" (Automatic Learning)
-**Trigger:** This process runs automatically whenever a user sends a message in any chat interface or an agent generates a response.
+**Trigger:** This process runs automatically whenever a user sends a message in any chat interface or an agent generates a response (only when `factsEnabled=true`, which is disabled by default in canonical projects).

 1.  **User Action**: User sends a chat message (e.g., "The venue is 500sqm and we need a red carpet").
 2.  **Code Trigger**: `convex/agents/flow.ts` -> `flow:send` action.